Farmerc92/Maven.Spring-QuickPollApplication/README.md

 ## Part 6.1 - Load Dummy Poll Data

 * Create a `src/main/resource/import.sql` file with _DML statements_ for populating the database upon bootstrap.
 The `import.sql` should insert at least 15 polls, each with 3 or more options.
-	* Below is an example of `SQL` statements for creating a single poll with only one option.
+	* Below is an example of `SQL` statements for creating a single poll with only one options.

 		* Poll Creation